yuris1234/Bonjour-World/README.md

 # Bonjour World - Language Exchange Platform

+Visit our live site at [Bonjour World](https://bonjourworld.onrender.com/) to explore the world of language exchange events.

 ## Introduction

 Welcome to Bonjour World, the ultimate language exchange hosting platform for language enthusiasts.
 Our platform brings together people from diverse backgrounds who share a passion for learning and practicing new languages.
 Whether you're a seasoned polyglot or just starting your language-learning journey, Bonjour World is the place to connect, practice, and make new friends.

-## Live Site

-Visit our live site at [Bonjour World](https://bonjourworld.onrender.com/) to explore the world of language exchange events.

 ## Technologies Used

 - **MERN Stack**
-  - MongoDB
-  - Express.js
-  - React
-  - Node.js

 - **Google Maps API**
 - **Geocoding API**
 - **Places API**